OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

 **notes**
 - On MacOS, the default Docker memory limit of 2GB is not sufficient.
 4GB is safer.
-- Also on MacOS, Safari does not trust connections to 127.0.0.1, so when loading a study in the OHIF viewer (which is loaded with https), Safari considers refuses the mixed security connection.
+- Also on MacOS, Safari does not trust connections to 127.0.0.1, so when loading a study in the OHIF viewer (which is loaded with https), Safari refuses the mixed security connection.
 Chrome respects the standards and considers connections to 127.0.0.1 to be secure so this issue does not occur.

 ## Making it secure